kabasset/Splider/README.md

 ## Approach

-Splider separates the spline classes in components (subintervals, knots and arguments), which each hold their cache.
+Splider separates the spline classes into components (subintervals, knots and arguments), which each hold their cache.
 For example the subintervals hold not only their bounds but also associated byproducts like their lengths.
 This allows recomputing only what has changed.